 Massive mortality among enslaved Africans and European planters, soldiers, and sailors fueled the search for new healing techniques.
 Amerindian, African, and European knowledges competed to cure diseases emerging from the collision of peoples on newly established, often poorly supplied, plantations.
 But not all knowledge was equal.
 Highlighting the violence and fear endemic to colonial struggles, Schiebinger explores aspects of African medicine that were not put to the test, such as Obeah and vodou.
 This book analyzes how and why specific knowledges were blocked, discredited, or held secret.

 About the author

 Londa Schiebinger is the John L. Hinds Professor of History of Science at Stanford University.
 She is the author of the award-winning Plants and Empire: Colonial Bioprospecting in the Atlantic World (2004), among many other works.

 "Racism is the belief that certain people are not fully human, and that infamously opportunistic opinion is evident whenever some people are selected to be unwilling subjects of medical experimentation, as Londa Schiebinger makes clear in her important new study."

 —Joyce E. Chaplin, Harvard University

-"In this urgent, probing and visually striking volume, Londa Schiebinger shifts our understanding of Enlightenment racial attitudes to the domain of the medical, explores their entanglement with African healing cultures in diaspora, and unravels the signal tension between Europeans' parallel claims to racial difference and the interchangeability of human experimental subjects.
-This powerful work of scholarship from one of the pioneers of feminist and colonial science studies resituates the history of medical experimentation in the slave plantations of the eighteenth-century Caribbean, making a vital contribution to the dynamic new wave of research on science and slavery in the Atlantic world."
+"In this urgent, probing and visually striking volume, Londa Schiebinger, one of the pioneers of feminist and colonial science studies, shifts our understanding of Enlightenment racial attitudes to the domain of the medical, making a vital contribution to the dynamic new wave of research on science and slavery in the Atlantic world."

 —James Delbourgo, Rutgers University